jascha030/wp-plugin-lib-template/README.md

 ## Usage

 Extensive instructions in how to use your package in general or for use in the development of other projects.

+### Actions

+List of plugin specific action hooks and their arguments.

+### Filters

+List of plugin specific filter hooks and their arguments.

 ### Testing